realworldocaml/book/book/garbage-collector/README.md

 heaps]{.idx}[minor heaps/garbage collection in]{.idx}[copying
 collection]{.idx}[garbage collection/of short-lived values]{.idx}

 To garbage-collect the minor heap, OCaml uses *copying collection* to move all live blocks in the minor heap to the major heap.
 This takes work proportional to the number of live blocks in the minor heap, which is typically small according to the generational hypothesis.
-The minor collection *stops the world* (that it, halts the application) while it runs, which is why it's so important that it complete quickly to let the application resume running with minimal interruption.
+In general, the garbage collector *stops the world* (that it, halts the application) while it runs, which is why it's so important that it complete quickly to let the application resume running with minimal interruption.

 ### Allocating on the Minor Heap